kkillion43/CaseStudy1/CaseStudy.md

                  header = TRUE)
 ```

-##Trim the edges of the DataSet for a uniform Set.
-Also, here we give the Data Columns a certain type so the computer knows how to handle the values
+##Trim the edges of the data set for a uniform set.
+Also, here we give the data Columns a certain type so the computer knows how to ##handle the values
 *Used function gsub() to correctly read in data type for "DollarsMillions"*